 At Simmons Cancer Center, families have an ally in the science of cancer risk assessment and counseling.
-Experts in the field of cancer genetics can help you identify your risk of developing cancer and help you understand the options available to help you manage your health.
+Our specialists can help you identify your risk of developing cancer, counsel you on environmental or behavioral factors that may help reduce that risk, and help you understand the treatment options available to help you manage your health.

 An inherited risk for cancer is higher when:

 - Cancer is diagnosed at an unusually young age.

 - The same type of cancer occurs in multiple close relatives.